robotic-visual-instruction/RoVI-Book/README.md

 ## Training

 This dataset is designed for training vision-language models for rovi task following.
+We finetune LLaVA-1.5 in our experiments.
 The training process follows the methodology established by [LLaVA](https://github.com/haotian-liu/LLaVA) for visual instruction tuning.

 ### Data Format